 It is a massive information hub, that lists the details and contextual information of thousands upon thousands of different events, people, and phenomena.

-It’s a free online encyclopaedia that has an amazing amount of information you can sometimes lose yourself in.
+It’s a free online encyclopedia that has an amazing amount of information you can sometimes lose yourself in.
 But it remains low down on this list because if you are a student, you need to be looking at websites that give more depth than this.

 Wikipedia is good to quickly understand something, but you if you need to get a firm understanding of something, you need to look somewhere else.

 Many people don’t know about Google Scholar, but it is a great asset for any student.
 It compiles a massive amount of journals for anyone that wants to peruse through them.

 If you type in the subject you are looking at, you are bound to find something that details a certain aspect of that subject or at least mentions it.
 The great thing about this site is it’s easily cited!
 Which is great for students!

 It may seem like just a place to watch funny cat videos and your favourite pop stars new music video, but believe it or not, YouTube is a great asset to students.
 It can provide you with footage of interesting and engaging interviews about everything, from politics to sport.

 It can offer you interesting talks and debates by known scholars and thinkers.
 And can even provide you with quite a wealth of documentary material too!

 Lots of tutorials with in-depth details have been published on YouTube.
 They can come in handy for college students, during practical learning, and all.

 PaperOwls is a bit of a different resource than then ones we have spoken about so far.
 It is different because it actually provides dissertation writing services.